Daily readings

 Friday, April 24, 2026

 Saint Fidelis of Sigmaringen, Priest and Martyr.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Fidelis of Sigmaringen, Priest and Martyr